andywalton7/sdk-test/source/index.html.md

    Generally used in customer service use cases, where an operator needs to present delivery options to a customer manually and act on the customer's response.

 <aside class="note">
   This guide is intended as a primer for PRO.
-If you're already familiar with the basics of PRO, or you just need reference info for PRO's APIs, see the <a href="https://docs.electioapp.com/#/api">API reference</a>.
+If you're already familiar with the basics of PRO, or you just need reference info for PRO's APIs, see the <strong><a href="https://docs.electioapp.com/#/api">API reference</a></strong>.
 </aside>

 </section>